If you’ve been researching ways to earn money from home, you’ve probably already heard of VIPKID.

 Having that goal in mind (and watching your earnings increase) will keep you motivated throughout the month.

-Try to set weekly goals for yourself to hit that mark — 11-12 classes a week will get you there.
+Try to set weekly goals for yourself to hit that mark — for example, 11-12 classes a week.

 Creating an appealing intro video and a concise, impressive bio will do wonders when you’re trying to book classes.